troymccabe/web-bbyopen/README.md

 # DOCUMENTATION

-Documentation was generated using PhpDocumentor [http://www.phpdoc.org/].
+Documentation was generated using PhpDocumentor [<http://www.phpdoc.org/>].

 Documentation may be regenerated as follows (from the base directory):

-phpdoc -d . -t docs/phpdoc -ti 'BestBuy Remix API client' -o HTML:frames:DOM/earthli
+`phpdoc -d ./src -t ./docs/phpdoc`